mhaugrud/msumcspy/_sources/Strings/StringMethods.rst

-upper       none                Returns a string in all uppercase lower       none                Returns a string in all lowercase capitalize  none                Returns a string with first character capitalized, the rest lower

-strip       none                Returns a string with the leading and trailing whitespace removed lstrip      none                Returns a string with the leading whitespace removed rstrip      none                Returns a string with the trailing whitespace removed
+upper       none                Returns a string in all uppercase lower       none                Returns a string in all lowercase capitalize  none                Returns a string with first character capitalized, the rest lower isalpha     none                Returns True if all the characters in a string are letters, otherwise False isdigit     none                Returns True if all the characters in a string are digits, otherwise False strip       none                Returns a string with the leading and trailing whitespace removed lstrip      none                Returns a string with the leading whitespace removed rstrip      none                Returns a string with the trailing whitespace removed